GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-user.md

 ```
 to make sure `ChatClient` calls your `tokenProvider` closure and acquires a new token for the newly logged-in user.

 You don't need to "logout" in the common sense.
-Deallocating `ChatClient` instances for the currently logged-in user means the user will disconnect.
-If you want to keep your "ChatClient" instance (eg you're using a singleton for it) you can call:
+De-allocating `ChatClient` instances for the currently logged-in user means the user will disconnect.
+If you want to keep your "ChatClient" instance (for example you're using a singleton for it) you can call:
 ```swift
 chatClient.connectionController().disconnect()
 ```